 Step 1: Businesses are required to set up a risk management system based on the due diligence standards of the UN Guiding Principles.

 Step 2: Carry out risk analyses to measure and identify potential human rights impacts in your supply chain.

 Step 3: Minimize risks by taking action to prevent human rights abuses in the supply chain and conduct regular following-ups.

 Step 4: Transparently communicate and report your impacts.

 Step 5: Enable complaints and give those affected the opportunity to claim their rights in a transparent procedure.

 Human rights due diligence legislation have been on the uprise across the entire European continent for the past years.
-In 2017, France was the first to adopt a law for all large French businesses to mandatory undertake human rights due diligence with regard to their suppliers, sub-suppliers and contractors.
+In 2017, France was the first to adopt a law for all large French businesses to undertake mandatory human rights due diligence with regard to their suppliers, sub-suppliers, and contractors.
 This was the first due diligence law to have a cross-sectoral approach, as previous human rights legislations have been focused on a specific sector or particular human rights violations.